prakhartated24/Teen-Digital-Wellbeing-Analytics-Dashboard/README.md

 - Keep scheduled refresh off unless the source is moved to OneDrive, SharePoint, Lakehouse, or a gateway-supported location.
 - If using deployment pipelines, verify semantic model credentials in each workspace.
-- If visuals break after deployment, clean the Stage/Prod workspace and redeploy the report and semantic model together.

 ---